No-Bling/DOTA/README.md

 ### How to manually install the zip / vpk releases?
 1. Browse with a filemanager to:
 `\steamapps\common\dota 2 beta\game\`
-2. Delete directory (or just it's content):
+2. Delete content of directory:
 `dota_lv`
 3. Unpack release zip file / copy pak01_dir.vpk there
 4. Verify that this file exists: